JavaScript: Quote String

 Use \'

-for single quote in a single quoted string.
+for APOSTROPHE in a APOSTROPHE quoted string.

-// single quoted string // deno-fmt-ignore console.log('my cat'); // my cat // deno-fmt-ignore // with escape console.log('john\'s cat'); // john's cat
+// APOSTROPHE quoted string // deno-fmt-ignore console.log('my cat'); // my cat // deno-fmt-ignore // with escape console.log('john\'s cat'); // john's cat

 illegal syntax.
 Literal newline is not allowed let xx = "a b"; error: The module's source code could not be parsed